MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-schema-view.md

 ![Enable query of mutation option shown on schema explorer](media/graphql-schema-view/enable-query.png)

-Please note that queries or mutations auto-generated from stored procedures can only be deleted.
-Once deleted, they can be re-added using the Get Data button or the Update Schema options.
+Please note that queries or mutations auto generated from stored procedures can only be deleted.
+Once deleted, they can be re-added using the **Get Data** or the **Update Schema** options.

 ## Related content